bas080/colcise/README.md

 # Colcise

-Python script that takes a string of multiple lines (\n) and an argument as that is the deli-meter to be used to create columns.
+Python script that takes a string of multiple lines (\n) and an argument as that is the delimeter to be used to create columns.

 Colcise works nicely together with vim's ability to perform external commands on visual selections.
 One performs colciseness on a visual selection with a few